pagkly/Zed/Investopedia4/What Is a Wellbore.md

 ## Understanding a Wellbore

-A wellbore is a type of borehole, which is a narrow shaft that is drilled into the ground_—_either horizontally or vertically_—_to extract water, petroleum, or gases.
+A wellbore is a type of borehole, which is a narrow shaft that is drilled into the ground_—_either horizontally or vertically_—_to extract water, [[Petroleum|petroleum]], or gases.
 Other reasons for drilling boreholes include mineral exploration, environmental site assessment, and temperature measurement.

-Resource extraction companies dig wellbores to gain access to the natural resources they are seeking, such as oil and gas.
+Resource extraction companies dig wellbores to [[Gain|gain]] access to the natural resources they are seeking, such as oil and gas.
 A wellbore is usually a straight vertical shaft that "bores" into the ground to allow the recovery of natural resources.
 It also includes the open hole and uncased portions of the well.

 ## Examples of a Wellbore